 - Most people absorb 25 mg in their daily diet.

-- Supplements are available to increase your intake to 215 mg daily.
+- Supplements are available to increase your intake by 215 mg daily

 - Learn to utilize your circadian rhythms to optimize cellular function.